This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

-This is the perfect time to look at your lumber and decide if there are minor curves that you can live with, or if the wood is so warped that your frame is going to suffer for it.
+This is the perfect time to look at your lumber and decide if there are minor curves or if the wood is so warped that your frame will suffer for it.

 We want to take the lowest point between the three boards (base plate, bottom frame, and top frame) and the ceiling and subtract one inch to move the frame into place later.